Jessime/Jessime.github.io/_posts/2020-01-13-phd_program3.md

 ### Done

 Coming back from Waterloo wasn't great.
 I had a continual sense of regression—like replaying an already beaten level in a video game—which I never managed to shake.
-Most of my friends had been feeling like they were ready to graduate for years, so I didn't get a lot of sympathy.
+Most of my friends had felt like they were ready to graduate for years, so I didn't get a lot of sympathy.

 Mauro did his best to motivate me.
 I was working with Dan, a new graduate student in our lab, to write both a book chapter we'd been invited to publish and potentially a second paper.
 There were days when I truly believed we'd be able to get it done in a year.
 But those days never carried into weeks.

 Within a few short months, I start panicking about Google jerking me around about a job offer.
 Every few weeks they would call me and tell me that they needed a few more weeks to decide about my situation.
 By the beginning of December, I decided I needed to get other offers.
+I spent a lot of time talking about it at the trailer.

 ### The Trailer